 Depending on how much you sleep and nap, you have thirty-six hours to account for your adventure.

+You will eat meals during this ride, which takes time.
 Train travel gives you plenty of time to relax; that is the next section!

-So, even in coach, you can stretch out.
-I am about 6’2″ and find ample room to stretch my legs.
-Each seat on long-distance trains has a leg and footrest, and the seats lean back comfortably without being in someone’s lap.
+Each seat on long-distance trains has a leg and footrest, with seats that can lean back comfortably without being in someone’s lap.

 The best thing, for me, is that trains offer the chance to decompress.